Individual Website Project Description

 Overview

 This NEW individual website project is a comprehensive assessment of each student's proficiency in achieving the course learning outcomes.
-Students are tasked with creating a new small website using a contemporary approach with HTML, CSS, and JavaScript.
-The goal is to develop a dynamic and responsive website that integrates external data sources, while adhering to accessibility, usability, and development standards.
+Students are tasked with creating a website using a contemporary approach with HTML, CSS, and JavaScript.
+The goal is to develop a dynamic and responsive website that integrates data sources, while adhering to accessibility, usability, and development standards.

 "The desire to create is one of the deepest yearnings of the human soul.
 No matter our talents, education, or